Kenneth Martin (English painter): Work

-Though there was a tendency towards abstraction in British post-war art, it often had a representational base, as in the sculptures of Lynn Chadwick or, at first, Martin's own painting "Chalk Farm" of 1949.
+Though there was a tendency towards abstraction in British post-war art, it often had a representational base, as in the sculptures of Lynn Chadwick or, at first, Martin's own painting Chalk Farm of 1949.
 But Martin swiftly followed this with the purer abstraction of lines and geometrical shapes.
 Identifying this transition in his Broadsheet essay, Martin explained that "what is generally termed 'abstract' is not to be confused with the abstraction from nature and its reduction and distortion to a pictorial form...Abstract painting is the result of a creative process exactly the opposite of abstraction."
 Because such art was constructed according to scientific or mathematical models, the Martins turned to making reliefs and moving sculptures which they called "constructionist", although acknowledging their link with earlier European Constructivism.

-Kenneth Martin's "Screwmobile" of 1953, with its brass strips mounted in helical form, is considered a particularly representative example of that approach.
-Later static constructions with implied kinetic rhythms included the small standing "Oscillation" at the Whitworth Art Gallery and the monumental "Construction in Aluminium" for the Cambridge University Department of Engineering, both dated 1967.
+Kenneth Martin's Screwmobile of 1953, with its brass strips mounted in helical form, is considered a particularly representative example of that approach.
+Later static constructions with implied kinetic rhythms included the small standing Oscillation at the Whitworth Art Gallery and the monumental Construction in Aluminium for the Cambridge University Department of Engineering, both dated 1967.
 As he was theorising at the time that he created these works, "An organized series of events, which the constructing process becomes, defines the whole character of a work.
 The mental and the physical are tied together in the succession of events.
 So that practical things, through the understanding of their nature, can result in an imaginative edifice."
-Diversifying from such works, he developed his adjustable "Rotary Rings" (1968) and the curved narrow blades of his motorised "Kinetic Monument" (1977).
+Diversifying from such works, he developed his adjustable Rotary Rings (1968) and the curved narrow blades of his motorised Kinetic Monument (1977).

-After 1969, Martin began work on the seemingly endless process of his Chance and Order series of drawings and prints, exploiting there direction, linear thickness and colour, so that "not only does chance define position, it gives sequence also.
+After 1969, Martin began work on the seemingly endless process of his Chance and Order series of drawings and prints, exploiting their direction, linear thickness and colour, so that "not only does chance define position, it gives sequence also.
 The points of intersection on a grid of squares are numbered and the numbers are written on small cards and then picked at random.
 A line is made between each successive pair of numbers as they are picked out…Subsequently, varying the way a time sequence of drawing the lines was used, or changing the nature of the grid, could yield a succession of drawings of a variety of invention within the range of one set of pairings."

 The joint exhibition of the work of Kenneth and Mary Martin mounted at the Tate St Ives in 2007 was their first joint public-gallery exhibition since 1971.
-Focussing on his mobiles as well as the Chance and Order series, it enabled restoration of his 1955 homage to Alexander Calder, the "Mobile Reflector" of 1955, which had become buckled and unbalanced between exhibitions over the years.
+Focusing on his mobiles as well as the Chance and Order series, it enabled restoration of his 1955 homage to Alexander Calder, the Mobile Reflector of 1955, which had become buckled and unbalanced between exhibitions over the years.